RohanKhanBD/transformer/README.md

 > **⚠️ Important:** These pre-trained resources only work with the custom tokenizer workflow (Option A).
 They are **not compatible** with Mistral's tokenizer.

 ### Option B: Use Mistral's Pre-trained Tokenizer (Fast Start)
-Skip the tokenizer training step and use the `--load_mistral_tokenizer` flag in subsequent steps.
+Skip the tokenizer training step and use the `--load_mistral_tokenizer=True` flag in subsequent steps.
 This leverages Mistral's proven vocabulary and is great for quick experimentation.

+**Setup:** Download only the `tokenizer.json` file (not the model weights) from [Mistral-Nemo-Base-2407](https://huggingface.co/mistralai/Mistral-Nemo-Base-2407/tree/main) and place it in your project directory.

 > **💡 Tip:** Using Mistral's tokenizer means you can skip step 1 entirely and start directly with data tokenization.
 However, you'll need to tokenize your own dataset from scratch.